skiselev/tiny_z80/README.md

 ### BIOS and OS

-*Fixme*
-Tiny Z80 is supported by [RomWBW](https://github.com/wwarthen/RomWBW) [v2.9.1](https://github.com/wwarthen/RomWBW/releases/tag/v2.9.1) and later.
+Tiny Z80 is supported by [RomWBW](https://github.com/wwarthen/RomWBW) [v3.0.1](https://github.com/wwarthen/RomWBW/releases/tag/v3.0.1) and later.
 RomWBW includes BIOS, CP/M-80 2.2, Z-System, and a collection of utilities.
 It also should be possible to run [FUZIX](https://github.com/EtchedPixels/FUZIX) on this board.
+*Note: Edit Easy Z80 configuration (cfg_ezz80.asm), set SIO0BASE to $18 and CTCBASE	to $10*

 ### CPLD Fuse Map

 Tiny Z80 uses an Intel/Altera EPM7064AETC44 CPLD (U4) for address decode logic.
-The [CPLD fuse map](CPLD/tiny_z80.jed) and the [CPLD source code](CPLD/tiny_z80.pld) are provided in [CPLD](CPLD) directory of this repository.
+The [CPLD fuse map](CPLD/tiny_z80.pos) and the [CPLD source code](CPLD/tiny_z80.pld) are provided in [CPLD](CPLD) directory of this repository.

 ## Release Notes